-AUTUMN 2024 ISSUE OUT NOW!
+SUMMER 2024-5 ISSUE OUT NOW!

 Fleurieu Living Magazine is a glossy lifestyle publication that showcases the best of the Fleurieu Peninsula, including Kangaroo Island.
 It aims to seek out the most interesting people and places, and to highlight top-quality produce.
 It aims to inform through intelligent writing, and to inspire through beautiful photography.
-And our AUTUMN issue is on sale now.
+And our SUMMER issue is on sale now.

 Fleurieu Living Magazine is widely available throughout metropolitan Adelaide and the Fleurieu region in newsagents, wineries, restaurants, cafes and B&Bs.
 It is also available in Qantas Club Lounges across Australia!
 You can subscribe by using our online subscription service.
 You can now also purchase a digital subscription if you’d rather read each issue on your smartphone or tablet.